-Expert Spotlight: David Wallinga, NRDC
+Expert Spotlight: 5 Questions with David Wallinga, NRDC

 There’s been a great deal of progress in reducing antibiotic use in the poultry industry and now public health experts are urging the beef and pork sectors to follow suit.
 Enter, the Natural Resources Defense Council (NRDC), a non-profit that has worked since 1970 to ensure the rights of all people to clean air, clean water, and healthy communities.
 NRDC has recently released a new issue brief, Better Bacon: Why It’s High Time the U.S. Pork Industry Stopped Pigging Out on Antibiotics.
 We talked to NRDC’s Senior Health Officer Dr. David Wallinga to find out what inspired this new report.